 - fast heart rate, or palpitations

-Anyone who has frequent episodes of low blood sugar should speak to a doctor.
-They may recommend changing the type of dose of medication.
+Anyone who has frequent episodes of low blood sugar should speak with a doctor.
+A healthcare professional may recommend changing the type or dose of medication.

-Anyone who experiences tiredness, increased thirst, frequent urination, or weight loss should see a doctor, as these could indicate diabetes or another health problem.
+Anyone who experiences tiredness, increased thirst, frequent urination, or weight loss should consult a doctor, as these symptoms could indicate diabetes or another health problem.